nocomplexity/securitybydesign/securityarchitecture/architecture_intro.md

 By the end of this section, you will be able to:

-- Define the role of Security Architecture within both enterprise and technical levels
+- Define the role of a Security Architecture within both enterprise and technical levels
 - Distinguish between Security Architecture and software design
 - Identify common security architecture building blocks and patterns
 - Create a Security Architecture that aligns with business strategy, risk appetite, and regulatory obligations